A hybrid program over 10 weeks

 - government and not-for-profits wanting to reframe environmental compliance as an opportunity for best business practice; and

 - health, safely, quality and environment staff whose roles include environment and sustainability management.

-In the R.I.S.K. workshop you will:
+In this R.I.S.K. program you will:

 - analyze real-life case studies on the cascading financial and reputational damage that businesses can incur when they do not appreciate the need to actively manage and learn from different aspects of risk

 - identify trustworthy sources of business and environmental to follow

 - grasp the increasingly stringent reporting criteria being adopted by more and more investors and stock exchanges all around the world

 - check out how different actors in the financial sector are making their own assessments of the risks that the environment poses to business

 - have the time to assess and discuss these risks with respect to your own organization and risk management procedures